NickColley/design-of-forms/src/evolving-a-design/design-factors-influenced-by-the-method-of-producing-a-stock-of-forms/index.md

 is not suitable for pen and ink entries; non-absorbent duplicating ‘A’ paper may be used if pen and ink entries are required but production of the form takes longer.

-Stencils may be obtained on which the framework of the form and the major cap- tions can be pre-cut—in type resembling printed matter.
+Stencils may be obtained on which the framework of the form and the major captions can be pre-cut—in type resembling printed matter.
 Sometimes it is quicker to produce certain straightforward internal forms in this manner, e.g. forms which require the periodical entry of statistical data.